-Customers don’t do what they say so our customer experience research and insight uses a combination of innovative techniques to truly understand your customers’ experience and the factors that influence their decision-making and purchasing.
+Customers don’t do what they say so we need to go beyond surveys and opinions to uncover the unconscious and conscious behaviour driving your customers.
+Our customer experience research tools use innovative techniques from behavioural science to truly understand your customers’ experience and the factors that influence their decision-making and purchasing.
 We go way beyond surveys to understand customers physiological and psychological response to the experience.
 As David Ogilvy (known as the ‘father of advertising’) said, “the trouble with traditional market research is that people don’t think how they feel and they don’t say what they think.”

 Our research can be deployed as a part of a full end to end CX programme but you can also engage us to run standalone research and experiments.
 We focus on three areas:

 Customer Research – Our research uses advanced biometric and neurological devices to understand customers physiological and psychological response to the experience.
 We combine this with ethnographic observation and filming to identify your customers’ Tripping Points.
 We have further research tools to understand what customers remember of the experience.
 Analysed alongside your existing customer data these deep insights into human behaviour provide the richest insight of where you need to focus your customer experience.

 Employee Research – Again we go way beyond your typical employee survey to understand biometrically where are we causing employees stress.
 This helps us to identify appropriate interventions as well improve employee wellness.
 We also look at the extent to which your employees are aligned to delivering the customer experience.
 We review what it is like to work at your organisation.
 And discover how well leaders build trust and credibility in order to bring the customer experience alive for employees?